 wedgiesaurus writes: " From Computerworld (via BoingBoing):

+Microsoft's apparent change of heart on selling DRM-free music came in response to Apple's deal earlier in the week to sell unprotected content from recording company EMI Group PLC.
+The company previously claimed that DRM was necessary for current and emerging digital media business models.
 "The EMI announcement on Monday was not exclusive to Apple," said Katy Asher, a Microsoft spokeswoman on the Zune team, in an e-mail to the IDG News Service today.
 She said Microsoft has been talking with EMI and other record labels "for some time now" about offering unprotected music on its Zune players in an effort to meet the needs of its customers."So, has the end of DRM for music files finally come, or is this simply a little gamesmanship from Microsoft?"